Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: 'Use llm_auto instead of llm_route when you are in a host that lacks a UserPromptSubmit hook'.
-It provides concrete examples (Codex CLI, Claude Desktop, GitHub Copilot) and explains the benefit.
+The description explicitly states when to use llm_auto over llm_route: 'Use llm_auto instead of llm_route when you are in a host that lacks a UserPromptSubmit hook (Codex CLI, Claude Desktop, GitHub Copilot).'
+It also provides context about server-side tracking, making the usage guidance extremely clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.